"Each day I feel better and better"

 Tell us about Laura...

-Laura is a patient person – she listens very carefully in Group Coaching and gives so much back by offering inspirational ideas that help her follow the Program.
+Laura is a patient person – she listens very carefully in WW Workshops and gives so much back by offering inspirational ideas that help her follow the program.
 Plus, she thinks of innovative ways to make healthy choices.
 One week she told the group about her low SmartPoints value cheesecake recipe she created – it’s made with diet jelly and light ricotta.
 The other members were curious, so Laura brought in two cheesecakes the following week to share – they were beautifully presented with a recipe card for each person.

 How does Laura stay motivated?